 The reader may recall from the discussion in chapter 2 that this hali or bonded worker with his family was tied to the landowning family (here onwards referred to as Patel).
 This bondage ran across generations.
 In addition to the male members/head of the household - the women of the halpati households were expected to perform domestic work in the household of the Patels/patron - including but not limited to sweeping, cleaning, tending to the cattle, washing of utensils and clothes.
 Further in the event of the death of the head of the halpati household, the next male member was to replace the deceased Hali and continue the practice of bondage with the Patel family.
 The group of women that the team met in Shampura during the pilot visit in the last week of July 2021 during a group discussion described that their day started early with their own household chores.
-At about 6 to 6:30 am they were expected to work on the fields.
+At about 6 to 6:30 am they were expected to start their work at the Patels house stead and wind up by 9am, before they were expected to work on the fields.
 The women shared that they worked for wages as much as Rs.300 per month for the household work they undertook for the farmers households.